 In many cases, more than one form of abuse will overlap.
 For example, elders who are sexually abused are also often physically and emotionally abused.
-It can also be challenging for authorities to distinguish between physical abuse and neglect, as the difference is often determined by the caregiver’s intent; physical abuse tends to be intentional, while neglect can be accidental, although there are exceptions to both.
+It can also be challenging for authorities to distinguish between physical abuse and neglect, as the difference is often determined by the caregiver’s intent.
+Physical abuse tends to be intentional, while neglect can be accidental.
+However, there are exceptions to both.

 This challenge, compounded by the shame and embarrassment elders often feel about their abuse, prevents them from coming forward.
 In addition, it is estimated that half of abuse victims have mental impairments, preventing them from coming forward at all.

 Why Abuse Matters

 Elder abuse is an important issue for our society, particularly as the population ages and more individuals become susceptible to it.
-Elders who have been abused suffer from a medley of negative impacts to their health and well-being.
+Elders who have been abused suffer from a variety of negative impacts to their health and well-being.

 Physical injury and pain are the most obvious impacts of abuse, but abuse can also worsen existing medical conditions or result in brand new illnesses.
-When the body is wasting its resources fighting preventable injuries, it’s more likely to suffer from other medical issues that would otherwise be manageable.
+When the body wastes its resources fighting preventable injuries, it is more likely to suffer from other medical issues that would otherwise be manageable.
 The most severe cases of elder abuse, including emotional abuse and neglect, result in death.

 All forms of abuse can also psychologically impact individuals.
 Abuse victims are more likely to become depressed, fearful or anxious.
 They may withdrawal from social scenarios and become isolated from their community, essentially destroying their quality of life.
 Some abuse victims contemplate suicide or make drastic attempts to end their lives.